-With increasing age, Americans tend to rent rather than own.
-The elderly are most likely to live in older homes.
+-With increasing age, Americans tend to rent rather than own. -The elderly are most likely to live in older homes.
 In 1980, 40 percent of both elderly owners and elderly renters lived in housing structures built in 1939 or earlier.

 -Significant numbers of elderly persons live in inadequate housing and do not have telephones.
-In 1980, one out of ten elderly persons lived in homes infested with rats and mice, 30 percent lived in housing with bedrooms which lacked privacy, and almost 15 percent of male renters aged 65 to 69 were without telephones.
+In 1980, 1 out of 10 elderly persons lived in homes infested with rats and mice, 30 percent lived in housing with bedrooms which lacked privacy, and almost 15 percent of male renters aged 65 to 69 were without telephones.

 -The elderly and the near elderly are the most likely age groups to vote.
-Data for the 1984 election are incomplete.
-Data for the 1980 and 1982 elections demonstrate that about onethird of all voters are age 55 or older.
+Data for the 1980, 1982, and 1984 elections demonstrate that about one-third of all voters are age 55 or older.